ThienTran1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+I learned how to make simple music/sound with a Micro:bit, In this experiment, something new to me was or something I learned was (insert something here).

 This experiment could be the basis of a real world application such as (insert something here).